Index theory of uniform pseudodifferential operators: Uniform K -theory

-\begin{rem} Note some subtle differences between uniform $K$-theory and uniform $K$-homology.
-Whereas uniform $K$-theory of $X$ coincides with the uniform $K$-theory of the completion $\overline{X}$, this is in general not true for uniform $K$-homology.
+\begin{rem} Note the following difference between uniform $K$-theory and uniform $K$-homology: whereas uniform $K$-theory of $X$ coincides with the uniform $K$-theory of the completion $\overline{X}$, this is in general not true for uniform $K$-homology.

-Recall that in Proposition \ref{prop:compact_space_every_module_uniform} we have shown that if $X$ is totally bounded, then the uniform $K$-homology of $X$ coincides with the usual $K$-homology of $X$.
-So for, e.g., the open unit ball in $\IR^n$ uniform and usual $K$-homology coincide, and they coincide also for the closed ball.
-But of course the usual $K$-homologies of the open and closed balls are not always equal.
+Recall that in Proposition \ref{prop:compact_space_every_module_uniform} we have shown that if $X$ is totally bounded, then the uniform $K$-homology of $X$ coincides with locally finite $K$-homology of $X$.
+So for, e.g., an open ball $B$ in $\IR^n$ uniform and locally finite $K$-homology coincide and hence $K_m^u(B) \cong \IZ$ for $m=n$ and it vanishes for all other values of $m$.
+But due to homotopy invariance we have $K_m^u(\overline{B}) \cong K_m^u(*) \cong \IZ$ for $m=0$ and it vanishes for other values of $m$.

-Contrary to this the uniform $K$-theory of the open ball equals the uniform $K$-theory of the closed ball, as we have seen in the discussion above.
-But we generally do not have that, as for uniform $K$-homology, uniform $K$-theory of a totally bounded space which is not compact equal usual $K$-theory. \end{rem}